 1. Films will be judged by the Jury, composed of professionals working in film industry.

-3. The prizes will be granted in four categories:
+3. The prizes will be granted in three categories:

 - Best Cinematography